 Exploratory research aims to understand a problem that hasn't been clearly defined yet.
 For example, understanding the reasons behind declining sales through interviews, surveys, or focus groups.

-What is conclusive research in primary research?
+What are conclusive research examples?

 Conclusive research is conducted to solve a problem identified through exploratory research.
-For instance, addressing customer dissatisfaction issues discovered through initial research to improve customer experience.

 What is secondary research?